OHSU-Proteomics/Velos_Pro_Use/README.md

 _Slide 5_

-Here are some of the buffer constraints.
+Care must be taken to work with compatible solvents for mass spectrometry.
+This slide contains information about approved solvents for direct infusion.
 The main concerns are that particulates and detergents, although common in regular sample handling, are **not** compatible with the instrument.
 The buffers also need some source of hydrogen ions (H+ in acidic solutions) to create ions that the mass spectrometer manipulates and measure.

 ---